 The Roots of Geographic Determinism

 The idea of geographic determinism can be traced back to ancient philosophers and has evolved over centuries.
 Early thinkers like Aristotle and Montesquieu proposed that climate and geography affected the behavior and development of societies.
+Aristotle argued that the peoples of cold climates were full of spirit but lacking in skill, while those in Asia were intelligent but spiritless, leading to a natural balance that favored the Greeks.
+Montesquieu, in his 1748 work The Spirit of the Laws, posited that climate influenced the character of nations and the forms of their governments.
 In the 19th and 20th centuries, this idea gained traction with the emergence of environmental determinism, which posited that the environment directly determines cultural and social development.

 Key Theorists and Their Contributions